munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Then, back in the visit method, the last thing it does is return the assigned value.
-That's because assignment is an expression that can be nested inside other expressions, like:
+The last thing the `visit()` method does is return the assigned value.
+That's because assignment is an expression that can be nested inside other expressions,
+like:

 ```lox
 var a = 1;
 print a = 2; // "2".
 ```

-When you do that, the result of the assignment expression itself is the value being assigned.

 Now our interpreter's management of state is about as sophisticated as early
 <span name="basic">BASIC</span> implementations.
-Our implementation of variables
-as a single flat global scope is pretty simple, but it doesn't scale well.
+Making all variables global is
+simple, but isn't easy on our users.
 Writing a large program where any two chunks of code can accidentally step on each other's state is no fun.
+We want *local* variables, which means it's time for *scope*.

 <aside name="basic">

-OK, maybe a little better than that.
-Lox can handle variable names longer than two characters, unlike some early BASICs.
+Maybe a little better than that.
+Unlike some old BASICs, Lox can handle variable names longer than two characters

 </aside>

-We want local variables, which means it's time for *scope*.

 ## Scope

-A **scope** is a space where certain names are mapped to certain entities.
-By allowing multiple scopes, the same name can be used to refer to different things in different contexts.
+**Scope** defines a region where a name is mapped to a specific entity.
+By allowing multiple scopes, the same name can refer to different things in different contexts.
 In my house, "Bob" usually refers to me.
 But maybe in your town you know a different Bob.
-Same name, but different named entities based on where you use the name.
+Same name, but different entities based on where you use it.

 <span name="lexical">**Lexical scope**</span> (or the slightly less commonly
 used **static scope**) is a specific style of scope where the text of the